1. Toilet Keeps Running

 When it comes to toilets that won’t flush, one of the following issues may be at fault:

-A handle which is too tight or loose can create flushing difficulties.
+The Handle: A handle that is too tight or loose can create flushing difficulties.
 Testing out different levels of tightness should reveal what works.

 Most likely, the temperature of the water in your toilet and pipes is colder than the temperature of your bathroom.
 To get rid of or prevent toilet condensation, decrease the temperature of the room.
 You can also purchase a foam liner for the inside of the toilet tank.